-Let the tool run its diagnostic process and wait for the results.
-CHKDSK should repair any error it encounters, otherwise it will provide you with more information or further instructions at the end.
+Let the program run its diagnostic process and wait for the results.
+CHKDSK should repair any error it encounters, otherwise, it will provide you with more information or further instructions at the end.

-The next component you need to check is the computer’s RAM or random access memory.
+Following the hard disk, the computer’s RAM is another critical component to check.
 You can use the Windows Memory Diagnostic tool to determine if your PC has a faulty memory stick.
-To run this tool, do the following:
+To run this program, do the following:

-- Search for Control Panel from the Start search menu.
+- Search for Control Panel using the search menu.

 - Click on System and Security > Administrative Tools.

 - Double-click the Windows Memory Diagnostic tool.
-Another way to launch this tool is by pressing Windows + R (this will launch the Run dialog), type in mdsched.exe in the dialog box, then click OK.
+Another way to launch this tool is by pressing Win + R (this will launch the Run dialog), typing mdsched.exe into the dialog box and clicking OK.

-- Choose between Restart now and check for problems (recommended) or Check for problems the next time I start my computer.
+- Choose between Restart now and check for problems (recommended) and Check for problems the next time I start my computer.
 For the purpose of this guide, click on the first option.

 To edit your fan speed using the BIOS settings, follow the steps listed below:

-- Press Windows + I to launch Settings, then click Update & security.
+- Press Win + I to launch Settings, then click Update & security.

 - Choose Recovery from the left menu, then click Restart now under the Advanced startup section.